Demolition of buildings

 Notification by the person who intends to carry out a demolition

 Anyone who intends to demolish a building that is not exempt (see below for information about exemptions) should give notice to the council's Building Control Team before any demolition work starts.
 You can do this either by using the "Demolition notice form" which can be downloaded from the right of the page, or by letter.
-The notice must be in writing and must specify the building to be demolished and a method statement should be provided.
+The notice must be in writing, must specify the building to be demolished and a method statement should be provided.

 A copy of the notice should also be sent to or given to the following: